 Overall, we really have no big complaint about this smart lock as it does it all very flawlessly and is a lock worth investing in.
 That's why August Smart Lock Pro considered one of the best homekit door lock in the market.

 The next smart lock on our list is a popular favorite, as it's for good reasons.
 It is one of the most stylish ones on the market; any tech-savvy person will fall in love with it.
 But looks aren't the only thing this smart lock brings to the table - it does a phenomenal job as a smart lock.

 This one contains a lot of the same functionalities the previous one does, such as compatibility with Alexa, Siri, or Google assistant, auto-unlock, DoorSense, etc. Moreover, you can manage the codes to unlock on the move and even create new ones, which is especially useful in emergencies or for vacation homes.

-A pretty big con of this smart lock is that it does not have any physical key for emergencies – which can be dangerous in some circumstances.
+A pretty big con of this smart lock is that lock works with Bluetooth and it does not have any physical key for emergencies - which can be dangerous in some circumstances.
 But Yale offers a model of a smart lock, which does include this function if you really want it.
-Overall, this lock is a very good (as well as good looking!) option to consider.
+Overall, this lock is a very good (as well as good-looking!) option to consider.